 If you have a suggestion to add to either list, please leave me a comment!

-Register for our webcast on Friday October 18th, 2019 at 2pm Eastern / 11am Pacific where Denny, Monica and John will tell you everything you need to know about the PASS Summit including where to eat, where to drink, and where the parties will be.
+Watch our webcast on Friday October 18th, 2019 at 2pm Eastern / 11am Pacific where Denny, Monica and John will tell you everything you need to know about the PASS Summit including where to eat, where to drink, and where the parties will be.

 As Microsoft MVP’s and Partners as well as VMware experts, we are summoned by companies all over the world to fine-tune and problem-solve the most difficult architecture, infrastructure and network challenges.